Probiotics, Weight Loss and Digestive Health

 Lie #2 - Probiotics help boost your immunity.
 In very small studies, probiotics have been shown to increase T-cells, part of the bodies defense system against viruses.
 But there are no studies that show that boost can do things like fight off the flu or protect you from other pathogens.
 If you want immunity, get a flu shot.

 Researchers thought multivitamins were beneficial for decades, until large-scale studies proved them wrong.
-In fact several vitamins turned out to be dangerous when taken in pill form.
+Several vitamins turned out to be dangerous when taken in pill form.
 We urge caution with probiotics as well.

 There are some things probiotics can do.
 The bacteria does help people with lactose intolerance eat things like yogurt of kefir without as many digestion problems.
-Probiotics can help restore populations of healthy bacteria in people who've had them knocked out by antibiotic treatments.
+Probiotics can also help cure C. difficile.

 To make sure you're getting what's appropriate, ask your doctor for specific species and strains of probiotics that are proven to help with the condition you have.
 Only buy products with the strain your doctor recommends.